qianmx/Where-should-a-taxi-driver-pickup-passengers/README.md

 ##Introduction

-This project analyze taxi data in New York City.
-It uses cluster anaysis to identify the locations with most pick-ups, and the most lucrative trips.
-The results are presented using google mpas API.
+This project aims to analyze taxi data in New York City.
+It uses cluster anaysis to identify the locations with most pick-ups, and the locations generating most lucrative trips.
+The results are presented using google maps API.
 It can help taxi drivers to determine where they should wait for the passengers.

 ##Data
 NYC cab data is available from the NYC Taxi & Limousine Commission’s Trip Record Data site: http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml.